Receding ice leaves Canada's polar bears at rising risk

 As a result, births have declined, and it has become much rarer for a female to give birth to three cubs, once a common occurrence.

-Mr York, normally a quiet man, said he "yelled as loud as I ever have in my life".
+York, normally a quiet man, says he "yelled as loud as I ever have in my life".

 Today, these enormous beasts live a precarious existence.

-"Here in Hudson Bay, in the western and southern parts, polar bears are spending up to a month longer on shore than their parents or grandparents did," Mr York said.
+"Here in Hudson Bay, in the western and southern parts, polar bears are spending up to a month longer on shore than their parents or grandparents did," York says.

-As their physical condition declines, he said, their tolerance for risk rises, and "that might bring them into interaction with people (which) can lead to conflict instead of co-existence".
+As their physical condition declines, he says, their tolerance for risk rises, and "that might bring them into interaction with people (which) can lead to conflict instead of co-existence".

 Patrolling the town